michalCapo/libro/README.md

 ## Recent Changes

+- The project sidebar now expands git projects into an inline worktree tree; clicking a project header toggles the tree and creating a worktree opens its parent automatically.
+- `⌘ + G` opens a dedicated worktree picker popup that fuzzy-searches worktrees across all git projects.
-- Command Palette now exposes app and project actions, including saving the current strip, clearing saved reopen state, and reopening saved project apps.
+- Command Palette exposes app and project actions, including saving the current strip, clearing saved reopen state, and reopening saved project apps.
 - Projects can save a strip explicitly, so you can restore a project's browser and terminal layout later with the save and reopen commands.
 - The selected app can be moved left or right to reorder the strip without reopening panels.
 - Manage Apps is available directly from the top bar as a popup for editing or deleting saved entries.